NYCU-NLP-Lab/SciTalkQA/README.md

 - `question.csv`
 Contains questions asked by the audience during the QA sessions.
 Key columns:
 ID: Matches the IDs in mapping.json.
-Number: Question sequence in the video.
+Number: Question sequence in the QA session.
 Content: Audience questions.
 Answers can be obtained using tools [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) to extract relevant data from YouTube.
 ### Prompts for identifying keyword